Associate Conservation Scientist - WCS Canada Staff

 Program Manager - WCS Canada Staff

 As Bat Program Manager with the WCS Canada Western Bat Research Program, Dana provides research and logistical support to our bat team.
 Dana has a BSc in Environmental Science from the University of Manitoba specializing in applied ecology and over 20 years experience in non-profit conservation biology work in Canada.
-Most recently, Dana worked as Manager of Science and Conservation Planning for the Nature Conservancy of Canada-Alberta Region implementing the Nature Area Conservation Plan program.
+Most recently, Dana worked as Manager of Science and Conservation Planning for the Nature Conservancy of Canada-Alberta Region implementing the Natural Area Conservation Plan program.

 Calgary Regional Coordinator, Alberta Community Bat Program - WCS Canada Contractor